phcs93/prodex/README.md

 # TO-DO

+- [BUG] swal not scrolling correctly when parent not on top
 - [BUG] properly parse placeholders on moves and abilities
 - change "only obtainable" flag to "ignore version" (disable all version dependant filters)